The short version

 "The public doesn't need this information"

 This is a value judgment that police are making unilaterally.
-In a democracy, the public decides what information it needs - not the agencies being monitored.
-Transparency is a feature of accountable policing, not a bug.
+In a democracy, the public decides what information it needs, not the agencies being overseen.
+Transparency is a feature of accountable policing, not an inconvenience.

 Start by learning whether your local police department is encrypted, considering encryption, or still open.
 Use our Is My City Encrypted? tool to check your area.